John Ashley (actor): Music career

 In addition to acting, Ashley was also a singer.
 His manager, Jerry Capeheart, also managed Eddie Cochran and in July 1957 his first single was released on Intro Records – the standard "Bermuda" and the song "Let Yourself Go Go Go"; Ashley performed the latter in Zero Hour!.
 The release of the single was timed to coincide with the release of Dragstrip Girl.

 Ashley went on to make a number of records, including the singles "Seriously in Love" (1958), "Let the Good Times Roll" (1958), "Born to Rock" (1958), and "Little Lou" (1961).
 In 1959, he recorded a double-sided single, "The Net" and "The Hangman," both of which were early collaborations between songwriters Burt Bacharach and Hal David.

 Ashley would perform the occasional concert; one of his musicians for a time was Glen Campbell.
 Ashley later said Randy Wood, head of Dot Records, "was terrific... but the kind of music he wanted me to sing was the kind of material I really didn't feel I sang that well.
 He was a very clean cut image guy.
 He didn't necessarily want a hard rocker."

 In 2001, the German label Hydra Records released Born to Rock, a compact disc collection of Ashley's music.

 Ashley was given a cameo as a singer in AIP's How to Make a Monster (1958) at the request of Nicholson.
 Ashley later said "that was casting more or less against type at that point because I had been playing delinquents and heavies."

 AIP wanted Ashley to make a film called Hot Rod Gang (1958) aka Fury Unleashed, written by Rusoff and directed by Lew Landers.
 Gene Vincent played himself and sang several songs, as did Ashley.
 It was Ashley's first sympathetic lead role.

 He was offered a part on the TV series Matinee Theatre, in an episode called "The Alleyway" with Janis Paige, and asked for the movie to be postponed so he could take it.
 However, Samuel Arkoff of AIP refused, and got an injunction preventing Ashley from appearing on TV.
 "I never really forgave him for that", said Ashley.
 "I was very upset about it.
 I felt they could shift the schedule one day to allow me to do it.
 As it turned out, and I'm sure they had their reasons, they couldn't do it."
-This led to Ashley's refusing to re-sign his contract with AIP.
+This led to Ashley's refusing to renew his contract with AIP.